DNXLabs/docs.dnx.one/docs/foundation/1-root-tutorial.md

 6. Click Next.
 7. Insert the stack name "dnx-root".
-8. In the Parameters area we have five options to choose (AccountCreationOnly, Admin, Billing, CFDeploy and OrganizationAccountAccessRoleName).
-By default our stack will set up a full access role and grant DNX access for Billing.
-Click Next.
+8. In the Parameters area we have five options to choose:

-* AccountCreationOnly gives permission to DNX to create only new accounts inside the Master Account.
+   1. AccountCreationPolicy - Gives permission to DNX to create only new accounts inside the Master Account.
 Default "False".
-** Admin access is required to build all Foundations features (default permission).
+   2. Admin - Admin access is required to build all Foundations features (default permission).
 Default "True".
-*** Billing gives DNX permission to access the billing service and create cost reports.
+   3. CFDeploy - Creates an IAM Role to allow deploying DNX access to defined subaccounts.
 Default "True".
-**** CFDeploy gives DNX permission to access the new accounts.
-Default "True".
-***** OrganizationAccountAccessRoleName default role name used by DNX to assume new roles.
+   4. OrgName - Provided by DNX.
+   5. OrganizationAccountAccessRoleName - Name of Organization Account Access Role that DNX will be able to assume role.
 Leave as default.
+9. By default our stack will set up a full access role and grant DNX access for Billing.
+Click Next.

 ![Image](/assets/images/preprojecttasksimage4.png)

-9. On Configure stack options click Next.
+1. On Configure stack options click Next.
-10. On the Review page, mark the checkbox "I acknowledge that AWS CloudFormation might create IAM resources with custom names" and click in Create stack.
+2. On the Review page, mark the checkbox "I acknowledge that AWS CloudFormation might create IAM resources with custom names" and click in Create stack.

 ![Image](/assets/images/preprojecttasksimage5.png)